mckennapsean/dissertation/content/04-example.md

 ## Redesign Project Timeline

-We provide a timeline for our redesign project in [@fig:timeline], where design activities are represented as described in [@sec:timelines].
+We provide a timeline for our redesign project in [@fig:redesignTimeline], where design activities are represented as described in [@sec:timelines].
 This visualization project's timeline shows the flow over time as we conducted multiple design activities, including nested activities and both forward and backward movement.
 The timeline is annotated with many of the design methods we used and some of the visualization artifacts we created and validated during our redesign.
 Characterizing our design process and creating this timeline were possible using the language and structure of the design activity framework, which previous visualization design models did not support or outline.

 ![